 Shane Cahill is a retired professional rugby player and the education director for the fastest growing strength and conditioning education provider in Europe.
-Shane has played professional rugby for nearly a decade in the UK, the most recent club that he played for was London Welsh in the RFU Aviva premiership.
-Before Shane embarked on life as a professional athlete he studied sports management in Dublin, Ireland.
+Shane has played professional rugby for nearly a decade in the UK, the most recent club that he played for was London Welsh in the RFU Aviva Premiership.
+Before Shane embarked on life as a professional athlete he studied sports and fitness leisure management in Dublin, Ireland.
 Shane has gathered a wealth of knowledge and experience as both a professional athlete and a strength & conditioning coach.
-At 26 years of age he started to consult for various strength & conditioning education bodies throughout Europe as a human performance specialist.
-At the later end of his playing career he joined forces with various professional athletes and coaches from a multitude of different disciplines to formulate what is known today as Athletic Performance Education Company (APEC).
+At 26 years of age, he started to consult for various strength & conditioning education bodies throughout Europe as a human performance specialist.
+At the latter end of his playing career, he joined forces with various professional athletes and coaches from a multitude of different disciplines to formulate what is known today as Athletic Performance Education Company (APEC).

 Lee Eldridge is an accredited strength and conditioning coach from the UK Strength and Conditioning Association (UKSCA).
 He has over a decade of experience working with a number of elite individuals and team athletes.